What is the Best Floss for Kids to Use?

 Water Flossers

-Water flossers are the best dental floss options for children with braces, retainers, bridges, or just learning to floss.
-Often, children who are beginner flossers do not floss properly, and water flossers make it easier to remove any food particles from their teeth.
+Water flossers are the best dental floss options for children with braces, retainers, bridges, or just learning to floss, and are a great alternative to floss picks for persons with disabilities.

-The Best Floss For Kids: FAQs
+The Best Floss for Kids: FAQs

 What’s the safest dental floss to use?

-Traditional waxed floss, water flossers, and floss picks are safe options for kids.
+Traditional waxed floss, water flossers, and floss picks are all safe options for kids.
 One is not considered safer than the other, and are all effective in cleaning teeth, removing plaque, and reducing the risk of tooth decay.

 What material floss is best?